celestiaorg/docs/docs/nodes/light-node.md

   account balance, a gRPC endpoint of a validator (core) node must be passed as directed below.

+For ports:

+> NOTE: The `--core.grpc.port` defaults to 9090, so if you do not specify it in the command line, it will default to that port.
+You can use the flag to specify another port if you prefer.

 ```sh
 celestia light start --core.ip <ip> --core.grpc.port 9090
 ```